-Input Model 4: Frequency-Dependent Tabular Model
+Format 2: Frequency-Dependent Tabular Specification

-You can use the tabular RLGC model as an extension of the analytical RLGC model to model any arbitrary frequency-dependent behavior of transmission lines (this model does not support RC lines).
+The tabular RLGC model may be used as an extension of the analytical RLGC model to model any arbitrary frequency-dependent behavior of transmission lines (this model does not support RC lines).

-You can use this extension of the W-element syntax to specify a table model (use a .MODEL statement of type w).
+The W-element syntax supports tables of data (use a .MODEL statement of type w).
 To accomplish this, the .MODEL statement refers to .MODEL statements where the "type" is SP (described in Small-Signal Parameter Data Frequency Table Model (SP Model) on page 77), which contain the actual table data for the RLGC matrices.